-Student engagement and high-impact, experiential learning are hallmarks of the Ouachita educational experience.
-For example:
+Student engagement and high-impact, experiential learning are hallmarks of the Ouachita experience.

-- The Carl Goodson Honors Program enriches the curriculum by offering participants innovative honors seminars, opportunities for grant-funded travel for scholarly research and individual faculty mentoring through directed study and honors thesis projects. - In the sciences, the Patterson Summer Research Program supports students and professors in collaborative research that often leads to publications and conference presentations. - Business students manage the Ary Student Investment Fund, which holds an investment portfolio of \$2 million, while the annual BusinessPlan Competition offers students an opportunity to develop their entrepreneurial skills and compete for startup funds. - Students interested in film studies may participate in the Sundance Film Festival and Windrider Forum, which introduces them to the critical analysis of contemporary film from Christian perspectives. - The Grant Center for International Education supports a broad range of study abroad opportunities, including a three-week European Study Tour led by Ouachita faculty. - The Elrod Center for Family and Community enables both students and faculty to engage in course-based, service-learning projects and otherservice opportunities. - Internships are required in several majors and encouraged in many others. - An annual celebration of student academic achievement, known as Scholars Day, takes place in the late spring, when students from every discipline are encouraged to present their scholarly and creative work to their peers, faculty members and campus guests.
+- The Carl Goodson Honors Program enriches the curriculum by offering participants innovative honors seminars, opportunities for grant-funded travel for scholarly research and individual faculty mentoring through directed study and honors thesis projects. - In the sciences, the Patterson Summer Research Program supports students and professors in collaborative research that often leads to publications and conference presentations. - Business students manage the Ary Student Investment Fund, an investment portfolio of \$2 million, and the annual Business Plan Competition offers all students an opportunity to develop their entrepreneurial skills and compete for startup funds. - Students interested in film studies may participate in the Sundance Film Festival and Windrider Forum, which approaches critical analysis of contemporary film from Christian perspectives. - The Grant Center for International Education supports a broad range of study abroad opportunities, including a three-week European Study Tour led by Ouachita faculty. - The Elrod Center for Family and Community enables both students and faculty to engage in course-based, service-learning projects and other service opportunities. - Internships are required in several majors and encouraged in many others. - An annual celebration of student academic achievement known as Scholars Day takes place in the late spring, when students from every discipline are encouraged to present their scholarly and creative work to their peers, faculty members, and guests.